2. If this be Pentecostalism . . .

 Del Rosso says, "The president of the union asked me if I would have any difficulty in accepting a position as pastor of one of their churches in Rome.
 I responded that I had been called to preach the Word of the Lord.
 Because the church promised me the freedom to freely preach full salvation, I accepted the position."
 But it would soon become apparent that the Scottish Baptist mission wasn't fully aware of all that Del Rosso meant when he requested "freedom to freely preach full salvation."

-Niny and Alfredo Del Rosso moved to Rome where Alfredo was ordained to the ministry by a local Baptist church.
+Niny and Alfredo Del Rosso moved to Rome, where Alfredo was ordained to the ministry by a local Baptist church.
 Almost immediately, his preaching of full salvation and the holy life began to cause some problems in his new charge.
 He had an argument with the Baptist union president's wife in which she insisted that we can be saved from "our sins, but not from our sin."
 Del Rosso vehemently disagreed.
 Since the president himself smoked, it wasn't long before the two men had some lively disagreements over Del Rosso's denunciation of what he considered worldly habits and addictions.

 Baptist officials got Del Rosso to agree on a transfer to another church.
 They thought that perhaps the church he had come to was just too old and had too many long-established traditions for its pillar families to respond to his kind of preaching.
 So Baptist leaders asked Del Rosso to move to a church in a poorer area of the city across the Tiber near the Vatican.
 That crowded area of Rome is known as Trastevere or "across the Tiber".
 The people who live there, they say, are the "romanest" of the Romans.